Prism: Spectral-Aware Block-Sparse Attention: Experimental Setup Details

 \subsection{Baselines Configuration}

 We compare Prism with the following baselines using their official implementations:

 \begin{itemize} \item \textbf{MInference}: A method employing offline search to classify attention heads into pre-defined heuristic patterns for subsequent block importance estimation.
 We use the recommended ``Vertical-Slash'' pattern configurations. \item \textbf{FlexPrefill}: An approach utilizing online search to dynamically switch between static patterns and mean-pooling based estimation depending on input contexts.
 We adopt $\gamma=0.95, \tau=0.1$ following the original paper. \item \textbf{XAttention}: A unified method introducing antidiagonal scoring to capture both geometric and semantic patterns without explicit head classification.
-We use threshold $p=0.9$ and stride $S=8$ following the original paper. \end{itemize}
+We use threshold $p=0.9$ and stride $S=8$ following the original paper. \item \textbf{PBS-Attn}: A permutation-based block-sparse attention method that reorders tokens to cluster critical tokens, improving block-level sparsity for block selection.
+We use $p=0.9$ and a segment size of 256 following the original paper. \end{itemize}

+We do not include SpargeAttention~\cite{zhang2025spargeattentionaccuratetrainingfreesparse} in the main quantitative comparison because it combines coarse-grained block estimation with orthogonal system optimizations such as Q/K quantization and warp-level block skipping.
+These optimizations are complementary to Prism's block-importance estimator and make it difficult to isolate the effect of the estimation mechanism itself.
+We therefore focus the main comparison on training-free dynamic sparse methods whose primary difference lies in how relevant blocks are selected.